apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine war: Can using Western weapons on Russia change the war?**
+**Box Office: ‘Garfield’ Beating ‘Furiosa’ With $13M-$14M in Clawless Weekend**

-You can read more about it [here](https://www.bbc.com/news/articles/cjll1r1el5wo).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/box-office-garfield-furiosa-1235913297/).

 ## Requirements
 - Python 3.8